teodesson/poc-swagger-springmvc/README.md

 poc-swagger-springmvc
 ======================

-A set of apps that test or demo swagger-spring mvc https://github.com/martypitt/swagger-springmvc/

 About Swagger: http://swagger.wordnik.com/

 Swagger UI is a dependency-free collection of HTML, Javascript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API;